The Magical Adventures of Tessa the Young Witch: Chapter 1

 “Yes, of course, my dear but my body may explode if you squeeze me any tighter!”

-Setting him down, Tessa made her back to the cauldron inside to finish preparing her morning tea as Mr. Froggsworth sat calmly at the table.
-She came back with two cups of the fresh tea, both steaming with a lovely aroma and sat down.
+Setting him down, Tessa made her way back inside to attend to the cauldron and finish preparing her morning tea.
+Mr. Froggsworth followed her indoors and seated himself calmly at the table.
+She came back with two cups of the fresh tea, both were steaming hot with a lovely aroma.
+Placing one cup in front of Mr. Froggsworth and the other in front of an empty chair, she gently sat down.

 “It’s been a while since I last had a morning mushroom tea,” expressed Mr. Froggsworth as he inhaled the aromatic steam with delight.
 “Which ones did you use?”